neoswap-ai/neoswap-solana-collection-swap/README.md

 }
 ```

-### Cancel Swap (requires to be admin to finish closing accounts)
+## Cancel Swap (requires to be admin to finish closing accounts)

-Can only be cancelled when swap is initialized but not claimed (status: TradeStatus.WaitingToDeposit = 1)
+Can only be cancelled when swap is initialized (status: TradeStatus.WaitingToDeposit = 1)

-If the signer is the Initializer, it will cancel all items and close the PDA
+If the signer is the Initializer, it will cancel all items (or remaining ones) and close the PDA

 If signer is User, it will cancel his item ancd change the swap state to TradeStatus.Canceling (100)

-#### With signer
+### With signer

 ```ts
 import { neoSwap, neoTypes } from "@neoswap/solana";